Canon Color imageCLASS MF656Cdw/MF654Cdw Printer Review

 Popular Printer Comparisons

 The Canon Color imageCLASS MF656Cdw is a color laser all-in-one printer designed for small office use.
-It outperforms many other prints in its class, offering high page yields, superb document printing quality, and a wide range of scanner features.
-That said, though it offers support for a wide range of wired and wireless connectivity options, its print speed drops dramatically when printing wirelessly, which compromises its suitability for offices with high-volume printing needs.
+It outperforms many other printers in its class, offering high page yields, superb document printing quality, and a wide range of scanner features.
+It also offers support for a wide range of wired and wireless connectivity options.
+It's also relatively quick, with speeds of around 22 pages per minute for both color and black-and-white prints.

 Canon Color imageCLASS MF753Cdw/MF751Cdw